idrak888/idrak888/README.md

 ### Hi there 👋

+- 🎓 I’m currently in first year undergraduate Computer Science
-- 🔭 I’m currently working on my React Native skills
+- 🔭 Working on my React Native skills on the side
 - ⚡️ Upgrading my algorithms and data structures fundamentals